google-deepmind/xmanager/README.md

 ### Create a Google Cloud Platform (GCP) project

-If you use `xmanager.cloud.CaipExecutor` to run XManager experiments, you need to have a GCP project in order to be able to access Cloud AI Platform to run jobs.
+If you use `xm_local.Caip` to run XManager experiments, you need to have a GCP project in order to be able to access Cloud AI Platform to run jobs.